lyhypacm/problem-generation/README.md

 This is a simple problem generation framework for ACM/ICPC competitions.

 ### Introduction
-What you need to do is write the files mentioned below and compile them into .o file.
+What you need to do is write the files mentioned below and compile them into binary files using GNU make toolchain.

 ### Files added
   - `generator.cc`: a implmentation of generator.h to generate input files.
-  - `verifier.cc`: a implementation of verifier.h to verify input/output files are legal or not.
+  - `verifier.cc`: a implementation of verifier.h to verify input files are legal or not.
+  - `solver.cc`: a standard solution, with input file as `stdin` and output file as `stdout`.
-  - `solver.cc`: a implementation of solver.h to generate output files.
+  - `checker.cc`: a implementation of checker.h to verify output files are legal or not.
   - `*.in` and `*.out`: predefined data(e.g. sample input/output) and will copy them into data folder when generating data